The intercept/resend and translucent attacks on the quantum key distribution protocol based on the pre- and post-selection effect: The one-way intercept/resend attack

-Here, we evaluate the probability that Eve guesses right at the random secret bit Alice obtains in the subsequence $S_{14}$.
-To perform this evaluation, we prepare eight functions $u_{k}(\alpha,\beta)$ and $v_{k}(\alpha,\beta)$ for $k=1, 2, 3, 4$ in Equations~(\ref{u1v1-alpha-beta-01}), (\ref{u2v2-alpha-beta-02}), (\ref{u3v3-alpha-beta-03}), and (\ref{u4v4-alpha-beta-04}) in Appendix~\ref{section-appendix-A}.
+Here, we evaluate the probabilities that Eve guesses right at the random secret bit Alice obtains in the subsequence $S_{14}$.
+To perform this evaluation, we prepare eight functions $u_{k}(\alpha,\beta)$ and $v_{k}(\alpha,\beta)$ for $k=1, 2, 3, 4$ in Eqs.~(\ref{u1v1-alpha-beta-01}), (\ref{u2v2-alpha-beta-02}), (\ref{u3v3-alpha-beta-03}), and (\ref{u4v4-alpha-beta-04}) in Appendix~\ref{section-appendix-A}.
 Then, the following relations hold between the probabilities and the eight functions: